department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/email-and-text-notifications.md

 ## General guidance for notifications
 * **Start with a sample template.** The VA Notify system provides several sample templates for common notification types.
 Try to use as much of the sample template content as possible, for consistency across notifications.
-* **Follow the VA content style guide.** Email and text notifications should use plain language and follow our VA style guide wherever possible.
+* **Follow our content style guide.** Email and text notifications should use plain language and follow our VA style guide wherever possible.
 This includes addressing the recipient as “you” and using “we” to refer to VA.
+[Review our top 10 plain language standards](https://design.va.gov/content-style-guide/plain-language/#top-10-va-plain-language-standards)
 * **Protect Veterans' personal information.** Always get approval of new or updated notifications from a VA privacy officer.
 Email and text notifications are not secure, so we can’t include Veterans’ personally identifiable information (PII) or protected health information (PHI).
 **Note:** Privacy officers may allow exceptions to the PII/PHI rule when a Veteran opts in to receive PII/PHI in their notifications.
 You must work closely with the privacy office and get specific approval for any notifications that include PII/PHI.